farseenmanekhan1232/neustream/UI-UX-Design-Document.md

 ### Core Value Proposition
 "Stream to all platforms simultaneously without performance compromises"

-NeuStream solves a critical problem for content creators: the technical complexity and performance impact of streaming to multiple platforms.
-Instead of using local resources to encode and stream to each platform separately, NeuStream handles all encoding and distribution in the cloud.
+neustream solves a critical problem for content creators: the technical complexity and performance impact of streaming to multiple platforms.
+Instead of using local resources to encode and stream to each platform separately, neustream handles all encoding and distribution in the cloud.

 ### Business Model
 - **Freemium subscription model** with 3 tiers: